 Childhood cancers

-- Increased swelling or persistent pain in bones, joints, back, or legs.
+- Increased swelling or persistent pain in the bones, joints, back, or legs

-- Lump or mass, especially in the abdomen, neck, chest, pelvis, or armpits.
+- Lump or swelling, especially in the abdomen, neck, or armpits

-- Nausea which persists or vomiting without nausea.
+- Nausea that persists or vomiting without nausea

-- Eye or vision changes which occur suddenly and persist.
+- Eye or vision changes that occur suddenly and persist

-- Recurrent or persistent fevers of unknown origin.
+- Recurring or persistent fevers of unknown origin

 You can reduce your child risk of cancer by: